junxit/us-congress-bills-111/bill.md

 - **(3)** providing notice to an applicant of the status of the pending application, including a process to allow the applicant to check on the status of the application by electronic means; and
 - **(4)** ensuring that all information collected with respect to applications for new or renewed licenses, merchant mariner documents, and certificates of registry is retained in a secure electronic format.

 ## § 19.
-Pilot required

-Section 8502(g) of title 46, United States Code, is amended—

-- **(1)** in paragraph (1), by inserting “and Buzzards Bay, Massachusetts” before “, if any,”; and
-- **(2)** by adding at the end the following:
-  > - **(3)** In any area of Buzzards Bay, Massachusetts, where a single-hull tanker or tank vessel carrying 5,000 or more barrels of oil or other hazardous material is required to be under the direction and control of a pilot, the pilot may not be a member of the crew of that vessel, and shall be a pilot licensed—
-  >   - **(A)** by the State of Massachusetts who is operating under a Federal first class pilot’s license; or
-  >   - **(B)** under section 7101 of this title who has made at least 20 round trips on a vessel as a quartermaster, wheelsman, able seaman, or apprentice pilot, or in an equivalent capacity, including—
-  >     - **(i)** at least 1 round trip through Buzzards Bay in the preceding 12-month period; and
-  >     - **(ii)** if the vessel will be navigating in periods of darkness in an area of Buzzards Bay where a vessel is required by regulation to have a pilot, at least 5 round trips through Buzzards Bay during periods of darkness.

-## § 20.
 Offshore supply vessels

 - **(a)** *Definition* Section 2101(19) of title 46, United States Code, is amended by striking “of more than 15 gross tons but less than 500 gross tons as measured under section 14502 of this title, or an alternate tonnage measured under section 14302 of this title as prescribed by the Secretary under section 14104 of this title”.
 - **(b)** *Exemption* Section 5209(b)(1) of the Oceans Act of 1992 (Public Law 102–587; 46 U.S.C.
-2101 note) is amended by inserting before the period at the end the following: “of less than 500 gross tons as measured under section 14502, or an alternate tonnage measured under section 14302 of this title as prescribed by the Secretary under section 14104 of this title.”.
+2101 note) is amended by inserting before the period at the end the following: “of less than 500 gross tons as measured under section 14502, or an alternate tonnage measured under section 14302 of this title as prescribed by the Secretary under section 14104 of this title”.
 - **(c)** *Removal of tonnage limits*
   - **(1)** *Able seamen-offshore supply vessels* Section 7310 of title 46, United States Code, is amended by striking “of less than 500 gross tons as measured under section 14502 of this title, or an alternate tonnage measured under section 14302 of this title as prescribed by the Secretary under section 14104 of this title”.
   - **(2)** *Scale of employment: able seamen* Section 7312(d) of title 46, United States Code, is amended by striking “of less than 500 gross tons as measured under section 14502 of this title, or an alternate tonnage measured under section 14302 of this title as prescribed by the Secretary under section 14104 of this title”.
 - **(d)** *Watches* Section 8104 of title 46, United States Code, is amended—
-  - **(1)** in subsection (g), by inserting after “offshore supply vessel” the following: “of less than 500 gross tons as measured under section 14502 of this title, or less than 6,000 gross tons as measured under section 14302 of this title as prescribed by the Secretary under section 14104 of this title,”;
+  - **(1)** in subsection (g), by inserting after “offshore supply vessel” the following: “of less than 500 gross tons as measured under section 14502 of this title, or less than 6,000 gross tons as measured under section 14302 of this title as prescribed by the Secretary under section 14104 of this title”;
   - **(2)** in subsection (d), by inserting “(1)” after “(d)”, and by adding at the end the following:
     > - **(2)** Paragraph (1) does not apply to an offshore supply vessel of at least 6,000 gross tons as measured under section 14302 of this title if the individuals engaged on the vessel are in compliance with hours of service requirements (including recording and record-keeping of that service) prescribed by the Secretary.